msjimc/AgileROH/BuildingThePrograms.md

 ## Compiling on a Linux computer

 ### Linux - g++
-Place all the source code files in an empty folder and navigate to the in a Bash shell terminal and issue one or bother of the commands below:
+Place all the source code files in an empty folder and navigate to it in a Bash shell terminal and issue one or bother of the commands below:

 ```AgileROHFinder```
  > g++ -g AffyEngine.cpp AgileROHFinder.cpp GetRegions.cpp methods.cpp parameters.cpp Region.cpp SNP.cpp -o AgileROHFinder.exe 2> AgileROHFinder_error.txt